 You can’t go into a sales pitch without knowing who you’re talking to.
 For B2B sales you need to know about the company and the person you’re actually going to talk to.
 The key here is to use that information wisely.

 I used to start conversations on what I’d learned from their landing page, to let people know I had done my homework.
-But his was actually making me start with the wrong foot – by talking too much.
+But this was actually making me start on the wrong foot – by talking too much.

 Asking about their company and what they do there gives you inside information you wouldn’t get from LinkedIn or a landing page.
 And it also helps break the ice, since it’s an easy answer for anyone.